endatabas/endb-book/src/sql/queries.md

 ```

 In the example above, `LENGTH` is an example of a function.
-A complete list of functions can be found in the [Functions and Operators](/sql/functions_operators.md) documentation.
+A complete list of functions can be found in the [Functions](functions.md) documentation.

 ## LIMIT